The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 7. North Atlantic and Bay of Biscay

-The North Atlantic, particularly the approaches to the English Channel, gets hammered by massive low-pressure systems during winter.
 The Bay of Biscay, off the coasts of France and Spain, is especially notorious because deep ocean swells meet the continental shelf there.
 The shallower water steepens the waves, making them more dangerous.
+Back in 1995, the cruise liner Queen Elizabeth II ran into a hurricane in the North Atlantic.

-In 1995, the cruise liner Queen Elizabeth II encountered a hurricane in the North Atlantic.
 The ship got hit by a rogue wave estimated at 29 meters—95 feet.
 The captain described it as “a great wall of water.”
 Even the largest, most modern passenger vessels can be instantly threatened in these conditions.
-The frequency of extreme wave events here is far higher than models previously predicted, which means the risk is constant for any vessel crossing this stretch of ocean.

 8. North Sea